 - It doesn't matter if you run your own data center or you use the public cloud.

 You write code to manage your networks, servers (physical servers or virtual machines), connections, connection topology, load balancers, etc.

 Configuration Management (CM), on the other hand, maintains computer systems, software, dependencies, settings, etc., in a desired, consistent state.

-Think physical data center as another example: purchasing servers, putting a newly purchased server onto a rack, installing servers, connecting networking cables to the switches so that it's connected to the existing networks (or think of launching a new virtual machine and assigning network interfaces to it) belongs to the definition of "infrastructure."
-These are infrastructure parts, done by specific teams.
-In contrast, after the server is launched, configuring the servers to run specific software, for example, installing an HTTP server software and configuring it belongs to "configuration management", and it probably can be done by another team which doesn't need to worry about the underlying infrastructure at all.
+Let's consider a physical data center scenario: purchasing servers, putting a newly purchased server onto a rack, connecting networking cables to the switches so that it's connected to the existing networks (or launching a new virtual machine and assigning network interfaces to it) are tasks that fall under the umbrella of "infrastructure" and are typically handled by specialized teams.

-For example, although Terraform is considered an IaC tool, it can do some configurations and installations on certain servers.
-And although Ansible is considered a configuration management tool, it can launch virtual machines.
+For example, although Terraform is considered an IaC tool, it can perform configurations and installations on certain servers.
+Although Ansible is considered a configuration management tool, it can launch virtual machines.

 Finding the right boundary for you, figuring out which part you would like Terraform to manage, and how Terraform interacts with your choice of CM tools is crucial, especially for large projects.

 In an ever-changing world, the entropy in your system is only increasing.
 In the long run, you will benefit greatly from "simplify" and "do one thing and do it right."

 Idempotent means no matter how many times you run your IaC and, what your starting state is, you will end up with the same end state.

 The same principle applies to configuration management too.